Gyuwon-Jung93/CycleHub/README.md

 This website was created as a journey planner for users of Dublin Bikes.
 The stack used is as following:

-HTML, CSS, JS, Flask, AWS, SQLalchemy, a Linear Regression predictive model, OpenWeather API, and Google Maps API.
+HTML, CSS, JS, Flask, AWS, SQLalchemy, a XGBoost predictive model, OpenWeather API, and Google Maps API.

 The integration of Google Maps and OpenWeather allowed the website to create a joruney layout that brings the user to the closest station, on a cycle path through Dublin, to the station that is closest to their destination, and finally to their final destination via a walking route.